Yaya Toure’s agent Dimitri Seluk has informed Sky Sports activities there was interest from Manchester United and Arsenal for the midfielder.

 Toure is within the final 12 months of his agreement on the Etihad, where he has gained Optimum League titles during a six-year stint having joined from Barcelona.

 “Yaya in January can signal a pre-settlement agreement with golf equipment abroad,” Seluk stated.
 “He could have many offers from clubs.
-China and America of route they need him however we will have quite a few gives from England and Europe.
+China and America of the route they need him; however, we will have quite a few gives from England and Europe.

-He is in very good form, very good circumstance, I suppose he lost seven kilograms.
+He is in very good form, in very good circumstances; I suppose he lost seven kilograms.

-“Perhaps it is now not suitable sufficient for Guardiola, however then Zlatan Ibrahimovic wasn’t suitable enough for him (at Barcelona).
+“Perhaps it is now not suitable for Guardiola; however, Zlatan Ibrahimovic wasn’t fit enough for him (at Barcelona).

-Toure has received the African Footballer of the 12 months award 4 instances, and Seluk also predicts many fans in Africa will aid Manchester United in Saturday’s derby, stay on Sky Sports activities 1 HD, following City’s treatment of his purchaser.
+Toure has received the African Footballer of the 12 Months award in four instances.
+Seluk also predicts many African fans will aid Manchester United in Saturday’s derby, and stay on Sky Sports Activities 1 HD, following the City’s treatment of his purchaser.

 Related Articles :